Spice Up Your Health: 6 Surprising Benefits of Cayenne Pepper

 Reducing Salt Intake

-If you’re a heavy salt user, you may want to consider swapping in a bit of cayenne pepper to help reduce your sodium intake.
+If you’re a heavy salt user, consider swapping in a bit of cayenne pepper to help reduce your sodium intake.
 Adding spices like cayenne to your recipes can help you cut back on added salt, which is linked to high blood pressure and other health problems.

 Easy to Add to Your Diet